 There are three additional tombs that you can visit with an extra ticket.
 Here is the list with the additional price for each tomb.

 PRO TRAVEL TIP: The tombs that are available to visit change periodically.
 Some tombs may close for renovation and another tomb will open to the public.
-The tombs listed above are the same ones that were open during our visit in December 2019.
-According to our tour company, these same tombs are open in 2023.
-But if you visit the Valley of the Kings and notice anything different, you can let us know in the comment section below.
+This list is accurate as of January 2024, but if you visit the Valley of the Kings and notice anything different, you can let us know in the comment section below.
 It would be a big help to future readers.
 Thanks!

 About the spellings in this article: Spellings of the names of the kings and queens can vary according to the source.
 For example, the name for Tausert, a female ruler during the 19th dynasty, can also be spelled Twosret, Tawosret, and Tausret.
 The name Ramesses can also be spelled Rameses or Ramses.
 In this article, I primarily use the spelling found on the signs at each tomb entrance.